cisagov/dotgov-home/pages/management/management.md

 #### Can one person serve as multiple POCs on a single domain?

-No. All POCs on a domain must be **_unique_** to prevent a single point of failure.
-Each domain will require three (3) distinct POCs before submitting a request for approval or before submitting a renewal payment.
+No. There cannot be a single point of contact or one duplicated across more than one role, unless you select a named person's email address for a security contact (which is **not recommended**).

 #### Can one person serve as a POC on multiple domains?